Soul-Xettri/Meta-Automation-Page/README.md

 ## Introduction

-chatlogic-clientside is a straightforward implementation of a chat automation page inspired by Meta's chat features.
+chatlogic-clientside is a work-in-progress project developed using React with TypeScript and Mantine.
+It is a straightforward implementation of a chat automation page inspired by Meta's chat features.
 This project provides a hands-on experience for those interested in building and understanding the fundamentals of chat automation.

 ## Features